realadammatthew/humbleberger/src/copy/did-yeshua-really-rise-from-the-dead.md

 ---

-_"For You will not abandon my soul to Sheol, nor let Your Holy One see decay."_
+_"For you will not abandon me to Sheol; you will not allow your faithful one to see decay."_
 **(Psalm 16:10)**

 ---